Skip to main content

 epclandlordsvictorian-terraceepc-improvementstimeline

-How Long Does It Take to Improve the EPC Rating of a Victorian Terrace?
+How Long to Improve the EPC Rating of a Victorian Terrace?

-Planning EPC improvements on a Victorian terrace?
-Expect 4–8 weeks for quick wins, 12–20 weeks for a full upgrade.
-Timeline breakdown by measure for landlords.
+EPC upgrades on a Victorian terrace: 4–8 weeks for quick wins, 12–20 weeks for a full upgrade.
+Timeline breakdown by measure for UK landlords.

-This guide gives you a practical timeline for each improvement, plus two planning scenarios: quick wins only, and the full upgrade.
+This guide gives you a practical timeline for each improvement, what each measure costs, plus two planning scenarios: quick wins only, and the full upgrade.

 Quick Answer: 4 to 20 Weeks